intelsdi-x/snap-plugin-collector-iostat/README.md

-# snap collector plugin - iostat
+# Snap collector plugin - iostat

 This plugin collects CPU statistics and device I/O statistics based on iostat command tool which is available in every distribution of Linux.